Roberto Moreno

-Roberto Pupo Moreno (born 11 February 1959), usually known as Roberto Moreno and also as Pupo Moreno, is a Brazilian former racing driver.
+Roberto Pupo Moreno (born 11 February 1959) is a Brazilian former racing driver.
 He participated in 75 Formula One Grands Prix, achieved one podium, and scored a total of fifteen championship points.
 He raced in CART in 1986, and was Formula 3000 champion (in 1988) before joining Formula One full-time in 1989.
-He returned to CART in 1996 where he enjoyed an Indian summer in 2000 and 2001, and managed to extend his career in the series until 2008.
+He returned to CART in 1996, where he enjoyed an Indian summer in 2000 and 2001, and managed to extend his career in the series until 2008.
 He also raced in endurance events and GT's in Brazil, but now works as a driver coach and consultant, and although this takes up a lot of his time, he is not officially retired yet, as he appears in historic events.
 Away from the sport, he enjoys building light aeroplanes.

 Moreno was known as the "Super Sub" late in his career as he was used to replace injured drivers several times.